Anal Pap Smear Specialist Doctor NYC

 - Individuals with anogenital warts

 - omen with a history of high-grade cervical, vulvar, vaginal dysplasia or cancer.

 These individuals with these risk factors should be evaluated and have anal pap smear be performed.
 At Manhattan Gastroenterology, we strive to provide preventative medical care.
 We offer anal pap smears to individuals who are at high risk for anal cancer.

 When abnormal cells are found on anal pap smear a high resolution anoscopy is warranted.
 HRA is a procedure that allows a closer inspection of the affected tissue in the anal canal.
 An anesthetic gel is used to numb the area and an anoscope (an instrument used to see into the anus and last part of the rectum) is inserted to allow for visualization of the anal mucosa.
 A small amount of acetic acid (vinegar) and iodine are used to stain the tissues which will help differentiate the abnormal tissues.
 Any abnormal appearing tissues are biopsied and samples are sent the pathology lab for further evaluation for any signs of dysplasia (pre-malignant cells) or cancer cells which will require further treatment.

-As a best in class, top rated NYC gastroenterologist, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
-His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations in NYC.
+As a best in class, top rated NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
+Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about anal pap smears offered at Manhattan Gastroenterology or to schedule a consultation with the best in class GI doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC gastroenterology office.
+For more information about anal pap smears offered at Manhattan Gastroenterology or to schedule a consultation with the best in class GI doctors, please contact our Upper East Side NYC gastroenterology office.